ess-uofc/aauy/content/en/contact/index.md

 {{<form-contact action="https://formsubmit.co/askanupperyear@gmail.com">}}

-Check out our Linkden and Instagram to get caught up with all of the latest events!
+Check out our LinkedIn and Instagram to get caught up with all of the latest events!